State CDBG COVID-19 Response

 CDBG Economic Opportunity Grants assist eligible, rural Washington State cities and counties with economic resilience and developments projects including job creation, microenterprise assistance, energy-related, and disaster recovery activities that promote vibrant communities and principally benefit low- and moderate-income persons.

-3. CDBG staff review the application for eligibility and evaluate the application against a high score standard for award.
+For NON-COVID-19 assistance, an Economic Opportunity Grant application may be submitted at any time, but will be awarded on a funds available basis of available.
+CDBG staff review the application for eligibility and evaluate the application against a high score standard for award.

 For more information contact Kaaren Roe at 360-725-3018 or Kaaren.Roe@commerce.wa.gov.